Getting A Tattoo On Antibiotics – Tips & Advice

 As we all know, getting a tattoo usually involves being poked repeatedly with needles—which sometimes go deeper than you may expect.
-The needles will puncture the skin and a color—or colors—of your choice will be inserted.
+The needles will puncture the skin, and the color of your choice will be inserted.

-You can get a tattoo done while taking antibiotics, with relatively little risk involved.
-However, the results won't be optimal.
+You can get a tattoo done while taking antibiotics, however, the results may not be optimal.

-Naturally, anything that enters our body or bloodstream, is usually treated as a foreign object.
-The ink itself is generally a mix of colored metals, such as lead and titanium.
+Naturally, anything that enters our body or bloodstream is usually treated as a foreign object.
+The ink itself is generally a mix of various particles, including colored metals, such as lead and titanium.

 A tattoo should be treated as any other wound, which means it is vital to care for it appropriately and with responsibility.